- How long have you been in business?

 We do ask the client if we may use their finished video as a sample to show other prospective clients.
 A waiver is signed for the use of the footage.
 If you say “no”, we honor that very strictly.

 Is the client involved in the editing process?
 If so, how much input does the client have in editing?

 It takes about 40 to 50 hours to edit a full wedding and reception.
 Having a client in to add input would make the process much longer.
 We have done almost 800 weddings.
 We are very aware of what most couples like & we take time at the consultation to find out who and what are most important to you, and hope that you will trust our professional abilities.
 Customer service is important, so if there is something you don’t like, we bend over backwards to make it right.

 How long will our DVD be?
-If you are there for 5 hours, will our DVD be 5 hrs. long?
+Example; If you are there for 7 hours, will our DVD be 7 hrs. long?

 This is a VERY important question.
-No. The camera does not run for 5 hours continuously.
-Depending on many situations at the wedding, including how many hours we are hired to shoot, the length of the ceremony, size of the wedding party, the number of guests, amount and length of activities at the reception.
+No. The camera does not run for 7 hours continuously.
+Length depends on many situations at the wedding, including how many hours we are hired to shoot, the length of the ceremony, size of the wedding party, the number of guests, amount and length of activities at the reception.
 The finished film, on the AVERAGE runs about 60 to 90 minutes.